 Salmon is rich in omega-3 fatty acids, which is terrific for inflammation sufferers and adds a rich succulence to the dish.
 However, if you prefer the salad only, it works well without the salmon too.
 If salmon is out of your budget, a good alternative is ocean trout.
 It has the same pink color and health benefits of salmon without the premium price tag.
 Other potential substitutes for salmon include mackerel, striped bass and arctic char.

-Added nutrients also come from brown rice, which helps to make the salad quite satisfyingly filling.
-Brown rice is the whole grain version of white rice, which means it retains all the nutrients present in the natural product.
+Added nutrients also come from Winter Root Vegetable and Pear Salad with Salmon, which helps to make the salad quite satisfyingly filling.
+Brown rice is the whole-grain version of white rice, which means it retains all the nutrients present in the natural product.
 This also means it is digested slower than white rice, which reduces the frequency of spikes in blood sugar that promote inflammation.